leggedrobotics/vitruvio/README.md

 New robots are added in `scripts/robot and actuator properties/getRobotProperties.m`.
 Here you must specify geometric properties such as the positions of the HAA joints relative to the COM, the nominal link lengths, densities, end-effector mass.
 New actuators can be added in `scripts/robot and actuator properties/getActuatorProperties.m` by specifying the actuator mass and limits.

 ## Limitations
 Currently _Vitruvio_ only fully considers pitch of the base and neglects roll and yaw.
-As such, only straight line and stair climbing motions can be anaylzed.
 Motions that involve turning are not properly tracked.
+Note that for fast motions with heavy legs, the sigle rigid body dynamics model used in the trajectory optimization begin to break down and the results will lose accuracy.

 ## License
-Copyright 2019 Michael Chadwick
+Copyright 2020 Michael Chadwick

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: